JibStyle/arma3-restrict-markers/README.md

 ## Developer Notes

-Variable `jibrm_restrictmarkers_shareEnabled` toggles the mod during mission (same as what the Zeus modules do).
-The variable `jibrm_restrictmarkers_shareDistance` changes the share distance (default 7 meters).
+Variable `jib_restrictmarkers_enabled` toggles the mod during mission (same as what the Zeus modules do).
+The variable `jib_restrictmarkers_shareDistance` changes the share distance (default 7 meters).
 NOTE: Must broadcast the variables to all clients!

 ## Troubleshooting